matthewjmiller/mattmiller/CV.md

 "Literary Landscapes: John G. Neihardt in Branson, MO."
 Forthcoming in *The New Territory.*

-"Empty Words: Against Artificial Language."
-Forthcoming in *Mere Orthodoxy.*
+"Empty Words: Against Artificial Language." *Mere Orthodoxy* (Fall 2024).

 "Literary Landscapes: Ted Kooser's Seward County, NE."
 Forthcoming reprint in *Middle Ground: Personal Stories about the Places of Midwestern Literature,* University of Illinois Press.